-- Metabolic disorders such as Diabetes, hypothyroidism and nutritional /vitamin deficiencies
+- Metabolic disorders such as diabetes, hypothyroidism, and nutritional /vitamin deficiencies

 The next goal of treatment is to alleviate pain and preserve function.
-In our Center we typically start with acupuncture and herbal supplements that stimulate the body’s natural healing process.
+In our Center, we typically start with acupuncture and herbal supplements that stimulate the body’s natural healing process.
 Both of these therapies have been very effective for a large number of our patients over the years.
+Physical therapy can also be helpful.
 Topical medications such as lidocaine patches or creams that we have compounded specially for our patients are our next line of therapy.

 Next, we consider the use of antidepressant medications such as amitriptyline or nortriptyline, or anticonvulsant medications such as gabapentin or Lyrica, as both types of medications can be helpful in moderating pain by altering neurotransmission in the peripheral nervous system.
 All of these medications have potential side effects, and unfortunately, none of the therapies are 100% effective.

 For those who are diabetic, management of blood sugar is crucial to control the progression of the neuropathy.
 There are several supplements such as magnesium and chromium picolinate that might be helpful as people who have diabetes are typically low in both.
 Also, there is a significantly higher risk of celiac disease and thyroid disease in people who have Type-1 diabetes.
 If you have not already been evaluated for these diseases, you need to be tested.
 A simple blood test can be done for both conditions.

 Peripheral neuropathy can also put you at higher risk of injury from a fall and other types of accidents.
 Ask a family member or friend to help you organize your home in a way that minimizes clutter and keeps walking areas open.